Mustenaka/AdaptorPhysX/README.md

 [中文](./Docs/README_ZH-CN.md)

-This project is not finished, i will push it on next spring.

 AdaptorPhysX project try to use CPU mutil threading(Unity Burst & Jobs system) implement PBD (Position Based Dynamics) algorithm to simulate a deformable object(rope, cloth, softbody, fluid) with volume or surface, and implement a calculation framework according to PBD calculation rules.
 You can complete your own algorithm expansion based on this project.

 What is PBD: https://matthias-research.github.io/pages/publications/posBasedDyn.pdf